Käthe Kollwitz Museum (Cologne): Collection

 The museum's collection of Kollwitz’ sculptural work is of particular importance and comprises all 15 bronze sculptures that can be shown as museum pieces.
 Almost all of these are rare examples of early casts.
 This sculptural collection, together with a copy of the Grieving Parents in the church ruin of Alt St. Alban (1956, created in the workshop of Ewald Mataré by his students Erwin Heerich and Joseph Beuys) and the Grabrelief Levy (funerary relief for Levy)(1938) at the Jewish cemetery in the Cologne district of Bocklemünd, gives visitors to Cologne the opportunity to study the entire sculptural work of the artist.

 The museum also boasts a complete collection of Kollwitz’ posters against the war and for social justice, humanity and peace which she created mainly in the 1920s in line with her motto I am determined to have an impact in these times.

 The collection also focuses on Käthe Kollwitz’ book illustrations almost all of which are represented at the museum.

 Research

 The Cologne museum has a specialist library for academic research and documentation on the life and work of Käthe Kollwitz with publications on the artist and on artists who were active in her circle.
-In 2002 the bank gave financial support for the publication of the catalogue of prints in a revised edition by Alexandra von dem Kneesebeck, im 2010 the museum has published an extensive monograph with fundamentally new insights of the Kollwitz-research.
+In 2002 the bank gave financial support for the publication of the catalogue of prints in a revised edition by Alexandra von dem Kneesebeck.
+In 2010 the museum has published an extensive monograph with fundamentally new insights of the Kollwitz-research.
 Currently, the museum is working on the artist's catalogue of sculptural works in cooperation with Annette Seeler.